Pyrdacor/Ambermoon/README.md

 At least some contributions will come from me as well like some file specs and the formatting of all the data. :)

 My latest contributions are decoding of map events, 3D map and lab formats and packed texture formats.
+Moreover I reverse engineered the imploder algorithm so the file AM2_CPU can be deploded and read on PCs.

 I marked unknown values in the specs as **Unknown**.
 Would be nice if some of those values' meaning could be revealed by someone.

-## Resources

-- Map graphics
-- Portraits
-- Screenshots
-- Texts
-- etc

-## Information

-- File types and their encoding
-- File format specs
-- etc

 ## Language